 Whether you are a dance devotee or an occasional theatregoer, English National Ballet’s Nutcracker provides cosy entertainment that will leave audience members of all ages feeling merry and bright!

 Running time: 2 hours and 15 minutes, including one interval (25 minutes).

 English National Ballet’s Nutcracker continues at the London Coliseum until Sunday 30 December 2018.

-Visit the English National Ballet website to discover Spring 2019 productions.
+Visit the English National Ballet website to discover upcoming productions.

 This review is also featured on Total MK.